top of page

 (4) Experience The Self that Needs Nothing

 Self-awareness has another, more important role.
-The habits we’ve developed and inherited to avoid our discomfort have obscured the version of our “self” that remains when we don’t need anything.
-This is the transparent site of our natural inspirations, values, desires, inclinations/strengths, and capabilities.
-This is the self that experiences the expansiveness, flexibility, clarity, spontaneity, creativity, and connection that accompanies the ease of being ourselves and being okay with ourselves—without the fear and insecurity that accompanies being concerned about our image.
+The habits we’ve developed and inherited to avoid our discomfort have obscured the version of our “self” that remains when we don’t need anything, where we can experience the ease of being ourselves and being okay with ourselves—without the fear and insecurity that accompanies being concerned about our image—lest our composure belong to those whose recognition we find ourselves compelled to seek.

 Excessive focus on our image can cause us to remain firmly in the grip of our compulsions, anxieties, and rumination.
 A personal vision/mission that is aimed at ‘correcting’ our situation without ‘connecting with’ our situation is often infected with inner lack, the need for recognition, doubt, fear, and insecurity.
 This approach can even often leave us feeling stuck, and often requiring a feeling of full confidence before even beginning—lest one be made to feel incompetent by any setback.
 It’s as if we only ever do things so that we can be okay with ourselves using others’ approval—as if we need them to tell us that we can be okay with ourselves.
 A personal vision can be exciting to create but often ends up shaming us more than inspiring us—reminding us of what we haven’t accomplished and of all the time we’ve been “wasting”.
-In fact, we can waste our entire lives trying to realize a vision that was never truly ours to begin with, but which we assumed was a guarantor of a weightier ego.
-Without self-connection, even setting goals can become painful because of our history of seldom reaching them.
+In fact, we can waste our entire lives trying to realize a vision which we assumed was a guarantor of a weightier ego.

-And focusing on self-realization calls us to connect with our past and future in ways that allow us to be more effective and fulfilled.
-In our lived experience, we often see our past as just a repository of failures/incompetence, and we often see our future as containing impossible ideals, and even wonder if achieving these ideals will actually (finally) make us feel “okay” with ourselves and our lives.
-Our thoughts/feelings about our past only reinforces our concerns about our future, the latter which reminds us of our past.
-Taken together, we are reminded of our inner lack.
-A commitment to self-realization and self-connection reminds us that our view of the past is conditioned by our unthinking commitment to our inner lack.
-Remembering our past accomplishments makes confidence more readily accessible to our habitual self.
-We don’t feel as unsupported or as inadequate.
-The resulting expansiveness creates different expectations about our future possibilities, which then affect how we use our time and attention right now.
-Self-realization calls us to self-development through collaboration and contribution—how and where and with whom can I realize myself in the world?—instead of self-obsession through craving and comparison (which often leave us feeling disorganized and stuck, isolated and resentful, and unhappy with ourselves, our abilities, our progress, and our lives).
+In our lived experience, we often see our past as a repository of failures/incompetence, and we often see our future as containing impossible ideals, and even wonder if achieving these ideals will actually (finally) make us feel “okay” with ourselves and our lives.
+Conversely, becoming aware of our habitual narratives (including their triggers) before becoming consumed by them, we are no longer subject to them.
+Confidence more readily accessible to this self; it doesn’t feel as unsupported or as inadequate.
+This allows for different expectations about our future possibilities, which then affect how we use our time and attention right now.
+From this place—where we do not feel compelled to fill up our sense of lack in/with the world—we are less likely to engage in self-obsession through craving and comparison (which often leave us feeling disorganized and stuck, isolated and resentful, and unhappy with ourselves, our abilities, our progress, and our lives).
+Composure becomes effortless because it is no longer something we have to do, but is rather a result of becoming aware of our inner life—i.e., of the way(s) our attention is habitually pre-occupied—before becoming consumed by it.

-To this self—the self that needs nothing, the self that realizes itself in and with the world—emotions are not obstacles to be overcome, but rather a rich source of awareness—and the myriad resources that awareness begets, including, among other things, the clarity and spontaneity produced by being okay with yourself—by being able to sit with, rather than avoid, discomfort.
+To this self—the self that needs nothing, the self that realizes itself in and with the world—emotions are not obstacles to be overcome, but rather a rich source of awareness—and the myriad resources that awareness begets, including, among other things, the clarity and spontaneity produced by being okay with yourself—by being able to sit with, rather than avoid, discomfort—and by being able to notice our habitual ways of thinking, feeling, acting, and perceiving before becoming consumed by them

 ocean wave control executive wellbeing leadership wellness.jpg